-While the tides were very favorable for fishing the surf when we arrived in Cette Cama, they slowly started to turn against us as the days wore on.
-Our prospects of connecting with big tarpon were slowly diminishing, but head guide, Mark Murray, explained that our chances of pinning with big Cubera were actually increasing.
+While the tides were very favourable for fishing the surf when we arrived in Sette Cama, they slowly started to turn against us as the days wore on.
+Our prospects of connecting with big tarpon were slowly diminishing.
+But African Waters Head Guide Mark Murray explained that our chances of pinning big cubera in Gabon were actually increasing.

 On the morning of day four we all set off to hit the surf for tarpon and threadfin at daybreak.
 We saw a few jacks busting up on the beach, but things went quiet quickly after that.
 As the sun came up, everyone decided to hit the estuary for long-fin jacks.
 The action on this particular morning was crazy and everyone enjoyed some spectacular fishing.
 John and I caught several good fish each and even had a few double-ups.

 After lunch it was fly tying time.
 John and I admired the collection of “fallen soldiers”, lures that have been destroyed by monster cubera.
 We decided to take these as a point of departure and “match the hatch” for cubera – Gabon-style.
 Armed with some big cubera candy, we set off for the evening session at about 4pm.

 This evening it was Garth Wellman’s turn to try his luck from an anchored boat in the river mouth.
 Everyone else started off on the beach, and from where we were standing, we could see that Garth was kept quite busy indeed.
 Apart from several big jacks, Garth managed to jump about eight (!!!) tarpon and eventually managed to beat the massive outgoing tide and land one.
 He also managed to catch a beautiful threadfin, the second and last one of our trip.